 12 Volt DC Powered Units

 One notable alternative to the standard rooftop units are the ones that run of 12 volt DC.
-For instance, this Kingtec rooftop unit that used 12 volts DC.
-That one has all the advantages of a standard rooftop unit but is considerably more energy efficient (up to half the energy draw).
+For instance, this Nomadic Cooling rooftop unit that we sell has all the advantages of a standard rooftop unit but is considerably more energy efficient (up to half the energy draw) so that you can run it from your batteries for much longer periods of time.
 Also, you don’t need to run them off an inverter – they can run directly off your battery/12 volt system and are therefore even more energy efficient than a 120 volt AC unit.
-The downside is that they are a lot more expensive.
-Practically speaking, they still use a ton of juice and, just like a standard rooftop unit, you’d need to invest quite heavily in your battery system to use it for as long as you probably would like to.
-So, for me it goes back to needing shore power or a generator and, at that point, the standard 120 volt AC units are a better value and can be repaired by an RV shop.
+The downside is that they are quite a bit more expensive.

 Other DC Options